m-dorfman/hueautotemp/autohue_aws_deploy/README.md

 insert into a table on a Postgres RDS instance.
 The function is invoked by SQS and will pull all available messages from the queue.
 If the function fails to write messages the message will remain in the queue.
 If messages older than an hour are read, an SNS notification will be sent out.

+For Python to communicate with the DB psycopg is needed, to the function is deployed containerized to install the dependencies.

+This also deploys a VPC with a private and public subnet.
+The DB instance lives in the private subnet and can be communicated with via an NAT inside the public subnet.

 ## Cost and Timing Analysis
 This was written recently and I have yet to test.